What is an active user?

-Most mobile organizations measure and track the number of active users within a specific time period by:
+Most mobile organizations measure and track the number of active users by:

 - Month — monthly active users (MAU),